 Speak honestly and try to help your partner understand as much as they can.

 - If it’s hard to describe in words, you could use different ways to explain what you've been going through, like through writing, a drawing or an image

 - Telling them about things that trigger you like big crowds or certain topics of discussion

 - Let them know your own limits and how much you can discuss in one day

 In order for your partner to be able to support you, it can help for them to understand what you’re experiencing.
 Try to give them some information on your condition and how you manage it.
 If you see a mental health professional, like a counsellor, you could suggest they come along to an appointment so that they can ask questions and learn how to support you.

 Let them know how they can help

 This could be something new for your partner, so if you have an idea about what they could do to support you, let them know.
 You could have a conversation where you both share ideas around how they can help you to manage your condition.
 If you’re not sure how they can help, that’s okay - just keep it in mind, and talk to them if you think of something.

 Remember you are more than your condition

-It’s important to remember that things like anxiety and depression are conditions, they are not a part of you or personality.
+It’s important to remember that things like anxiety and depression are conditions, they are not a part of you or your personality.